 Registered Associate:

-Please note, certain documents are emailed to lpct.board@mhra.oregon.gov or mailed to the Board Office.
+Please note, certain documents can be emailed to lpct.board@mhra.oregon.gov, mailed to the Board Office, or uploaded to the Applicant Portal.

 The Registered Associate is the first level of licensure in Oregon.
-To be eligible to apply for the second level of licensure, Licensed Professional Counselor (LPC), additional supervised clinical experience hours are required.
+To be eligible to apply for the second level of licensure, Licensed Professional Counselor (LPC), additional supervised clinical experience hours and passing a competency examination are required.
 For information on how to upgrade your Registered Associate to the LPC review the Board’s website.

 State Agency Contact Information: